 Professor Bill Reid, Chair of our Health and Disability Review Steering Group, introduces our work to review Gateways to the professions, and why we need you to get involved at this early stage.
-We will be hosting roundtables later this year including for medical students and doctors so if you are interested in shaping our work, please let us know.
+We will be hosting roundtables later this year including for medical students and doctors so if you are interested in shaping our work, please let us know by filling in our short survey.

 Supporting medical schools to achieve a more diverse workforce